babylonchain/finality-provider/docs/finality-provider.md

 intends to provide finality signatures for, and submitting finality signatures.

-The daemon can manage and perform the above operations for multiple finality providers.
+The daemon can manage and perform the following operations for multiple finality providers:
+1. **Creation and Registration**: Creates and registers finality providers to Babylon.

-1. **EOTS Randomness Commitment**: The daemon monitors the Babylon chain and commits EOTS public randomness for every Babylon block each finality provider intends to vote for.
+2. **EOTS Randomness Commitment**: The daemon monitors the Babylon chain and commits EOTS public randomness for every Babylon block each finality provider intends to vote for.
 The commit intervals can be specified in the configuration.
    The EOTS public randomness is retrieved through the finality provider daemon's connection with the [EOTS daemon](eots.md).
-2. **Finality Votes Submission**: The daemon monitors the Babylon chain and produces finality votes for each block each maintained finality provider has committed to vote for.
+3. **Finality Votes Submission**: The daemon monitors the Babylon chain and produces finality votes for each block each maintained finality provider has committed to vote for.